Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression: Theoretical optimality result

-\end{proof} In order to gain some intuition of the claim of Theorem \ref{main_th}, let us make some comments.
+In order to gain some intuition of the claim of Theorem \ref{main_th}, let us make some comments.

-First of all, Ineq. (\ref{corollary_from_the_main}) is non-asymptotic, meaning that it holds true for any sample size $n \geq 1$.
-Second, Ineq. (\ref{corollary_from_the_main}) holds "with high probability", which is a stronger result than in expectation since (\cite{li1987asymptotic}) there are model selection procedures that are asymptotically optimal (when $n \to +\infty$) with high probability but not in expectation.
+First of all, Ineq. (\ref{corollary_from_the_main}) is non-asymptotic, meaning that it holds for any sample size $n \geq 3$.
+Second, Ineq. (\ref{corollary_from_the_main}) holds "with high probability", which is a stronger result than in expectation since (\cite{li1987asymptotic}) there are model selection procedures that are asymptotically optimal (when $n \to +\infty$) in expectation but not with high probability.